sequenceiq/slider/src/site/markdown/slider_specs/application_package.md

 6. restart (by default calls stop + start)

 The script specified in the metainfo is expected to understand the command.
 It can choose to call other scripts based on how the application author organizes the code base.
-Sample:
+For example:

 ```
 class OozieServer(Script):